-This is why it features as a dominant spice in many traditional dishes throughout the world.
+This is why it is a dominant spice in many traditional dishes throughout the world.
 It effectively eliminates one of the most virulent bacterial causes of food poisoning.
 It eradicates Helicobacter pylori, the bacterial cause of most stomach ulcers and a leading cause of stomach cancer.
 Cinnamon is also effective against Candida albacans.
-This is the fungus that causes most cases of vaginal yeast infections.
+This is the fungus that causes most vaginal yeast infections.
 Because it is warming, it is a perfect accompaniment for cold dairy foods.

 Much of the cinnamon imported into the United States is Cinnamon cassia, also called Chinese cinnamon.
 True cinnamon is Cinnamomum verum and goes by the name Ceylon and Sri Lankan cinnamon.
-The two cinnamons are very difficult to tell apart but differ in flavor.
-Cassia is the sweeter and stronger of the two while true cinnamon’s flavor is more complex and light tasting.
+The two cinnamons are difficult to tell apart, but differ in flavor.
+Cassia is the sweeter and stronger of the two, while true cinnamon’s flavor is more complex and light tasting.

 Lake Missoula Tea Company’s cinnamon blends

-While many Lake Missoula Tea Company blends have cinnamon, Sassy Cinnamon, Citrus & Hibiscus is our heavy hitter.
-Other blends that have cinnamon:
+While many Lake Missoula Tea Company blends have cinnamon, Sassy Citrus & Spice is our heavy hitter.
+Other blends with cinnamon: